jaimemendozadev/homework-front-end/README.md

 After creating the `.env` file, use your text editor to enter all the necessary credentials, urls, and app variables (like the Giphy API Key) into separate lines inside the `.env` file.

-Do not end the line with punctuation or spacing.
+Do not end the line with punctuation.
 The `.env` should appear like the following snippet:

 ```
 BASE_GIPHY_URL = https://api.giphy.com/v1/gifs